shajra/haskell-hls-nix/doc/nix.md

     haskell-language-server - GHC Haskell LSP server

     Usage: haskell-language-server [--version | --numeric-version | --probe-tools |
+                                     --print-cradle |
                                      [COMMAND | --lsp | FILES/DIRS...] [--cwd DIR]
-                                     [--shake-profiling DIR] [--test] [--example]
     …

 Thus far, the argument of the `--file` switch has always referenced a Nix file on our local filesystem.
 However, it's possible to reference a Nix expression downloaded from the internet.
 The Nix ecosystem is supported by a giant GitHub repository of Nix expressions called [Nixpkgs](https://github.com/NixOS/nixpkgs).
 Special branches of this repository are considered *channels* in the Nix ecosystem.
-A Nixpkgs branch of "nixos-20.09" can be referenced by "channel:nixos-20.09" for `nix` subcommands that accept a `--file` switch.
+A Nixpkgs branch of "nixos-21.05" can be referenced by "channel:nixos-21.05" for `nix` subcommands that accept a `--file` switch.

 Again, as with `nix build` attribute paths are specified as positional arguments to select packages.